KPI of the Day – Accounting: # Berry ratio

-Under these circumstances it is recommended that the # Berry ratio is mostly used with low risk procurement and distribution service providers which have no funds blocked in inventories and employ no intangible assets.
+Under these circumstances, it is recommended that the # Berry ratio is mostly used with low-risk procurement and distribution service providers which have no funds blocked in inventories and employ no intangible assets.

 The # Berry ratio is also frequently referenced for the Transactional Net Margin Method.
-The Transactional Net Margin Method or TNMM examines the net profit margin relative to costs, assets or sales.
-The selection of # Berry ratio for this particular method, should, however, be based on a rigorous analysis focusing on the criteria of risk and value drivers.
+The Transactional Net Margin Method or TNMM examines the net profit margin relative to costs, assets, or sales.
+The selection of the # Berry ratio for this particular method, should, however, be based on a rigorous analysis focusing on the criteria of risk and value drivers.

 Furthermore, given the universality of the measure, it suits benchmarking very well.
 Targets may vary based on industry profile.
-A ratio of 1 or more indicates that the company is making profit above all operating expenses, whereas a ratio below 1 indicates that the firm is losing money.
+A ratio of 1 or more indicates that the company is making a profit above all operating expenses, whereas a ratio below 1 indicates that the firm is losing money.